 More from Lake Show Life

-- 3 reasons why the Los Angeles Lakers would beat the Clippers in a series
+- 3 trades to improve the Los Angeles Lakers in the offseason

 However, his defensive rating is at a career-high 97, while he is 10th in the league in Defensive Box Plus/Minus.